Second Charge Lending

 Until 2016 second charge lending was regulated under the Consumer Credit Act (CCA).
 Responsibility for regulating the CCA transferred from the Office of Fair Trading to the FCA on 1 April 2014.

 The European Mortgage Credit Directive (MCD), an EU framework of conduct rules for mortgage firms, came into effect on 21 March 2016.
 The FCA was given powers in March 2015 through The Mortgage Credit Directive Order (SI 2015 No 910) was made in March 2015, giving the FCA power to make rules for implementing the MCD in the UK.
 The MCD does not distinguish between first- and second-charge mortgages, so the FCA had consulted in 2014 (CP 14/20) on proposals for bringing second charges into the MCOB (Mortgage and Home Finance Conduct of Business) sourcebook.
 The feedback Policy Statement, including final rules (PS 15/9), was published in March 2015.
 It confirmed the majority of proposals with regard to second-charge lending which had been set out in the earlier consultation, and which are summarised in the following paragraphs:

-Conduct Standards: the rules on selling and advising will come into effect for second charge lenders from March 2016.
+Conduct Standards: the rules on selling and advising came into effect for second charge lenders in March 2016.

 Qualifications: second charge mortgage ‘sellers’ will be required to have gained a level 3 qualification (via CeMAP) by September 2018.

 Interest rate stress test: Second charge lenders will be required to stress test borrowers’ ability to pay in the event that rates increase – but will not be required to ascertain the current rate being paid on a higher priority mortgage.
 Information about the outstanding balance and current repayment – which should be sufficient to undertake the necessary stress test – can be obtained via a credit reference search.